-The naive approach for finding the largest entities, in terms of number of records referring to them, is to first apply an ER algorithm to find all entities, and then output only the largest entities.
-However, most ER algorithms require the computation of pairwise similarities for every two records in a dataset.
-We can expect that the applications where finding the largest entities is important, generate large datasets and the cost of computing the similarity of every two records in large datasets is prohibitive.
-In the previous "NBA Finals 2016 Game 7" example, we can expect the dataset to consist of at least 100 thousand posts/messages: a dataset of 100 thousand records would require the computation of almost 5 billion pairwise similarities.
+The naive approach for finding the largest entities is to first apply an ER method on the whole dataset to find all entities, and then output only the largest entities.
+However, for applications where finding the largest entities is important, we can expect the datasets to be large and change rapidly over time.
+Hence, it is quite wasteful and inefficient to apply ER on the entire dataset.
+For instance, a traditional ER algorithm may require the computation of pairwise similarities for every two records in the dataset.
+(In large datasets, the cost of computing the similarity of every two records is prohibitive, e.g., a dataset of 100 thousand records would require the computation of almost 5 billion pairwise similarities.)
 Note also that computing each pairwise similarity may be an expensive operation for many applications, e.g., records containing images.

 In this paper, we focus on a lightweight preprocessing stage that receives the whole dataset as an input and tries to filter out all the records that do not belong to the k largest entities; where k is an input parameter.
 The output of this filtering stage is then fed to an ER algorithm that produces one cluster of records for each of the top-k entities and, possibly, aggregates the records in each cluster to produce a summary for each entity (Figure 1).
 The filtering stage output may contain a few records that do not belong to the klargest entities, or a few records from the k largest entities may not be part of the output.
 Nevertheless, if the number of such errors is limited, we expect that the subsequent ER algorithm can recover and produce (almost) the same final outcome as if the filtering stage was not present.
-The purpose of the filtering stage is to enable the efficient processing of very large datasets, by having a linear cost to the number of records in the dataset.
-Since the filtering stage output is expected to be orders of magnitude smaller than the whole dataset, the ER algorithm can afford a quadratic (or even higher) cost to the size of the input, or even involve human curation.
+The purpose of the filtering stage is to enable the efficient processing of large datasets, by having a linear cost to the number of records in the dataset.
+Since the filtering stage output is expected to be much smaller than the whole dataset, the ER algorithm can afford a quadratic (or even higher) cost to the input size, or even involve human curation.

-Various different aspects of entity resolution have been studied over the years [17, 38, 36, 19, 10].
-The most related topic to the problem studied here, is the one of blocking [25, 6, 8, 26, 18, 12, 13]: the goal of blocking is to split a dataset into blocks, such that the records of each entity (ideally) do not split across two or more different blocks.
+Various different aspects of entity resolution have been studied over the years [16, 37, 35, 18, 9].
+The most related topic to the problem studied here, is the one of blocking [24, 5, 7, 25, 17, 11, 12: the goal of blocking is to split a dataset into blocks, such that the records of each entity (ideally) do not split across two or more different blocks.
 Moreover, the cost of blocking must be low, typically linear to the number of records in the dataset.
 Nevertheless, blocking mechanisms are designed for entity resolution over the entire dataset.
 Especially for high-dimensional data (e.g., web articles, images, videos, audio), there is a significant computational cost to process each record in the dataset, to decide in which blocks to place the record.
 In this paper, we argue that we can find the small portion of the dataset referring to the top-k entities, with a very low cost for each record in the rest of the dataset, that does not refer to a top-k entity.